 The influence of machine learning and its algorithms is all around us, having both small and profound effects on our lives.
 You find machine learning in post offices, on social media, and when you sit down to watch a show recommended to you by Netflix or another provider.
 Banks use machine learning to invest your money, to predict whether or not you’ll repay your loan and thus whether to grant you one.
 In some places, machine learning is now being used to decide a course of medical treatment or predict recidivism in parole hearings.
 It’s also used in hiring decisions.

-Giles Hooker, Statistical Science/Biological Statistics and Computational Biology, says the danger in the higher stakes examples is that in machine learning, the bottom-line prediction is all you get, without a good measure of how uncertain that prediction is.
+Giles Hooker, Statistics and Data Science/Computational Biology, says the danger in the higher stakes examples is that in machine learning, the bottom-line prediction is all you get, without a good measure of how uncertain that prediction is.